Risk factors for nonsexually transmitted orchitis include:

 - Having recurring urinary tract infections

-High-risk sexual behaviors that can lead to STIs also put you at risk of sexually transmitted orchitis.
-They include having:
+Sexual behaviors that can lead to STIs put you at risk of sexually transmitted orchitis.
+Those behaviors include having:

 - Multiple sexual partners

 - Sex with a partner who has an STI

 - Ferri FF.
 Ferri's Clinical Advisor 2015: 5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2015. https://www.clinicalkey.com.
 Accessed July 18, 2014.

 - AskMayoExpert.
 What are the causes or types of scrotal masses?
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.

 - Wein AJ, et al. Campbell-Walsh Urology.
 10th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2011. http://www.clinicalkey.com.
 Accessed July 22, 2014.

 - AskMayoExpert.
 What evaluation and treatment are indicated for orchitis as a cause of pediatric testicular or scrotal pain?
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.